ucosmic/UCosmicAlpha/Etc/DeveloperDocs/DailyGitProcesses.md

    `git rebase --abort` (to undo the rebase and start over, do this if you accidentally leave the dragon open and it poops on your rebase)

-   You need to run git rebase master if your work branch is not directly downstream from the master after pulling it from the mainline.
-In other words, if the master branch is pointing at a commit that is a parent of your work branch, you can skip this step.
-Otherwise, if your master and work branches appear in different parallel development lines, you will need to rebase in order to make the relationship between master and work entirely linear (no parallel development lines separating work from master is the goal of the rebase).
+   You need to run `git rebase team` if your work branch is not directly downstream from the team branch after pulling it from the mainline.
+In other words, if the team branch is pointing at a commit that is a parent of your work branch, you can skip this step.
+Otherwise, if your team and work branches appear in different parallel development lines, you will need to rebase in order to make the relationship between team and work entirely linear (no parallel development lines separating work from team is the goal of the rebase).

 7. Delete any .orig files that git created because of merge conflicts.
 If you would like to keep these for me to review, save them to a different folder outside of the project and mail them to me.